Hi Friends!! I’m sharing my very first ever DIY Headboard Bench with y’all today.

 The front piece of wood needed to be notched out to fit…..

-They’ve been in need for awhile and look like brand new!
+They’ve been in need for a while and look brand new!

 By the way, those are old screw holes from when this wood was a deck.